gatling/gatling/src/docs/content/reference/script/core/session/feeders/index.md

 {{< alert warning >}}
 When using the default `queue` or `shuffle` strategies, make sure that your dataset contains enough records.
-If your feeder runs out of record, Gatling will self shut down.
+If your feeder runs out of records, Gatling will self shut down.
 {{< /alert >}}

 ## Using Arrays and Lists